Explore how adapting your behaviour before and during an interview can transform your performance.

 Consider your appearance

 It might be obvious, but it’s surprising how many people can get this wrong.
 Research indicates that we all make quick judgements based on a person’s appearance and that we’ll try to gather evidence about the person based on these judgements.
-So you must look as though you would represent the company well.
+So you must look as though you would represent the company well, regardless of whether it's a face-to-face or virtual interview.
 When you aren’t sure of the dress code, it’s always better to be cautious and over-dress.

 The first 3-7 seconds of your interview is crucial.
-When the interviewers first come in make sure you smile and say ‘good morning/afternoon’.
-If they haven’t mentioned your name, say it as you shake their hand.
+When the interviewers first come in or appear on the screen make sure you smile and say ‘good morning/afternoon’.
+If they haven’t mentioned your name, say it as you shake their hand or greet them.
 This personalises the interaction and immediately helps to build rapport.

 During your interview